KETTLEBELLS, AND WHY I QUIT POWERLIFTING

-At that point I was pretty confident in my kettlebell snatch and wanted to see how I would fair.
-The only thing is, I signed up for 5-minute snatch with a 24 kg kettlebell and you’re allowed only one hand-switch, which I had never done before.
+At that point, I was pretty confident in my kettlebell snatch and wanted to see how I would fair.
+The only thing is, I signed up for a 5-minute snatch with a 24 kg kettlebell and you’re allowed only one hand-switch.
+This was something I had never done before.
 There was also very little proper training for this type of competition in the US.

-I reached out to Tom Corrigan and he introduced me to a Russian kettlebell coach who just happened to live near me named Mikhail Marshak.
-Mikhail is a master of sport in 32kg kettlebell biathlon and he gave me my first taste of kettlebell sport training.
+I reached out to Tom Corrigan and he introduced me to a Russian kettlebell coach who just happened to live near me.
+Mikhail Marshak is a master of sport in 32kg kettlebell biathlon and he gave me my first taste of kettlebell sport training.
 This type of training really factored the entire volume of weight lifted over the entire workout with a goal of building your endurance and overall work capacity.